Objectives of this lab are to learn:

 mysql> source employee;

 This will generate the table and you will get a message that a table with 0 record was created.
 As you may have noticed except for the SSN, we don't have NOT Null for any other attribute.
-We wish to modify the employee file to include NOT NULL for attributes that they required a value.
+We wish to modify the employee file to include NOT NULL for attributes that they require a value.
 Add the NOT NULL for attributes that require one.
 Now you have a new version of employee file, and you wish to create the employee that is more accurate.
 An attempt to execute this file will result to error, since the employee table already exist, you can try it.
 Thus, first you have to delete the employee table, then create the new version.
 Warning: deleting a table, will result into deletion of all the contents.
 So be careful when you delete a file that you may loose all your data.
 To delete a table you will use:

 mysql> drop table employee;